Streaming Services Video Privacy Claims

 We are investigating the following companies for violating the privacy rights of their subscribers:

-Streaming apps are prohibited from selling your private watching and streaming data to Facebook without your consent.
+Streaming services are prohibited from selling your private watching and streaming data to Facebook without your consent.

 What legal rights do I have?